 Following each semester, the School recognizes students for the Dean's List who have distinguished themselves by achieving a GPA of 3.50 or better for the semester.
 This applies to full-time didactic coursework only.
+Only students currently assuming a normal academic course load are eligible for the Dean's List.
 Students who are on academic or disciplinary probation and/or an academic improvement contract are not eligible for the Dean's List.